sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ```

-`Duration`s are stringified (and specified) using the ISO 8601 duration format, so "PT2H15M" stands for "period, time, 1 hour, 15 minutes".
+`Duration`s are stringified (and specified) using the [ISO 8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations), so "PT2H15M" stands for "period, time, 1 hour, 15 minutes".
 If the duration had any date information in it, it'd appear before the `T`.

-We set `timeUntilNextStage` in the switch statement where we're deciding that time it is, for example:
+We set `timeUntilNextStage` in the switch statement where we're deciding what stage we're in, for example:

 ```js
   case compare(timeNow, stages.sunrise.start) >= 0 && compare(timeNow, stages.day.start) < 0: {